siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 ## Deprecation Notice: ix-menu-item `tabIcon` property

-Previously, you may have used the `tabIcon` property to specify an icon for your ix-menu-item.
-However, to enhance clarity and align with established naming conventions in the library, we have deprecated the `tabIcon` property.
+Previously, the `tabIcon` property was used to specify an icon for the `ix-menu-item`.
+However, to enhance clarity and align with established naming conventions in the library, we have deprecated the `tabIcon` property in favor of the more concise property name `icon`.

-To migrate your code and replace the deprecated `tabIcon` property with the `icon` property, please follow these steps:

 ```html
 <!-- Previous code -->